rob-metalinkage/cityrdf-bblocks-review/citygml-owl/README.md

 common:usage  rdfs:range       con:DoorUsageValue;
         skos:definition  "Specifies the actual uses of the Door."@en .
 ```
-and another defined once in the `common` package
+and another defined once in the `common` package that we propose to be created to store all reused parts of such attributes' definitions:

 ```turtle
 common:usage  rdf:type      owl:ObjectProperty;
         rdfs:label       "usage"@en;
 ```
 We add the following:
-- we introduce an ontology `/additional-triples/common.ttl` and a namespace `PREFIX common: <https://www.opengis.net/ont/citygml/common/>` keeping all ObjectProperties and DatatypeProperties sharing the same domain and varying in the `rdfs:range` (and `rdfs:label/skos:definition`).
+- we introduce an ontology `/additional-triples/common.ttl` and a namespace `PREFIX common: <https://www.opengis.net/ont/citygml/common/>` keeping all owl:ObjectProperties and owl:DatatypeProperties sharing the same domain and varying in the `rdfs:range` (and `rdfs:label/skos:definition`).

-We apply four SPARQL queries ([##1-4 in the file](./update-triples.sh)) across all ontologies in `stage-2` to do this.
+We apply four SPARQL queries ([##2-5 in the file](./update-triples.sh)) across all ontologies in `stage-2` to do this.

-However there are object/datatype properties schematically presented as `packagename#Class.prop`.
+There are also object/datatype properties schematically presented as `packagename#Class.property`.
 For example, object property `boundary` has domain in some abstract class 4 times, and 9 times is has a non-abstract domain (in total, 13 occurences) (see the full list of duplications in abstract classes [here](./statistics/citygml-duplications%20of%20properties%20with%20domain%20in%20Abstractclass.csv)).
 Following the same argument, we would like to avoid repetitions of definitions in package-level ontologies and apply some more actions on duplicated definitions of object/datatype properties as described below.

-### ADE* classes/ade* properties removal
+#### ADE* classes/ade* properties removal
 As far as the implementation of Application Domain Extensions (ADEs) is optional, we decided to remove mentioning of ADE* classes/ade* properties from CityGML ontologies.

 Here is the typical example of a restriction involving ADE* class and ade* property: